tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists.md

 No one but me, Perry and the other medical professionals in the room that morning know that he asked me that.
 And Perry died 30 seconds after I lied and told him she was going to make it.

-So when Emma Reid asked me that same question, yeah, it chilled me to the bone.
+So when Emma asked me that same question, yeah, it chilled me to the bone.
 How could she have known?
 How did she even know my name?
 I haven’t been able to shake it since.

 So once we got Emma sedated and placed her in restraints, I went to the waiting room to let her boyfriend, Ryan, know that Emma was stable.
 All he asked me was “is the jacket off?”
 It was, and told him as much.
 We had put it in a hazardous waste bag.

 Which is why it was so much weirder when I went back to her room and the jacket was on the chair next to her.
-I couldn’t imagine anyone I work with would do that, it didn’t make any sense.
+Its sleeve brushed my arm as I stepped closer, sticky with dried blood.
+I couldn’t imagine any of the hospital staff would put a bloodied jacket back in the room, it didn’t make any sense.
 That’s when I noticed Emma’s eyes were open, like she was staring into my soul.
 “Tell me what happened to Kathy, James”, her voice gruff again.
 “How do you know about that?”
 I asked her.
 Her eyes closed and she fell back asleep.

 I moved through the halls asking anyone and everyone on staff who had put the jacket back in Emma’s room, but no one seemed to know what I was talking about.
 It got to the point where I started getting strange looks.
 One of my colleagues asked if I was feeling okay.
 I wasn’t, I’m still not.